Arequipa Travel Blog

 ARE GIRLS HOT IN AREQUIPA?: 6.5/10.

 Lima is still the best option in Peru for finding hot girls...aside from Playa Asia in the summer, where all the hot girls you never knew existed in Peru seem to come out of the woodwork.
 But that's a whole other post.
 Anyway, the quality here isn't too bad.
-It seems to be one of those cities where you see no attractive women walking around town during the day, but when night falls they magically show up in the bars.
 Don't come here expecting the quality you'd find in Colombia, but you can certainly expect it to be better than Ecuador or Guatemala.

-If you want to meet women in Arequipa, you will need to speak some Spanish.
-Peru is known for having a pretty high number of English speakers, but this becomes less true outside of Lima.
-The Pickup Spanish program is the only course of its kind, designed specifically to teach you Spanish for meeting Latinas in Latin America.
+If you want to meet women in Peru, you will need to speak some Spanish.
+PickUp Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.

 GROCERIES: Milk (1L)= $1.30 Loaf of Bread= $1.75 Eggs= $1.70 Water (1.5L)= $1.00 Cigarettes= $2.50